 That was 3 years ago, and since then I have completely replaced my coffee habit with African teas and I have never been healthier or happier.
 I cant count how many African teas I have tried, but there are 5 that have the research to back them up.

-This is going to be a long article, so use the Table of Contents below to jump down at will!
+This is going to be a long article, so use the Table of Contents below to jump down!

 - The Specific Benefits of African Teas